BarakBinyamin/BLE_LED_Display/GUI_Alternative/README.md

 <img src= GUIAlternative.gif>

-This alternative GUI is more user friendly, and aesthetically pleasing

-Whats new?
-- intuitive controls and resizable elements

 ## Getting Started

+This alternative GUI is more user friendly and aesthetically pleasing.
+It has intuitive controls and resizable elements.

 Follow these steps to get it up and running

 ### Prerequisites